IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 These function types follow the same pattern as the signatures themselves.

-The proceduaral way is not the only way
+The procedural way is not the only way
 Within functional programming, there are also two main styles &mdash; Haskell-style, and ML-style.

 ```